Biohackers World

 Tirzepatide is a peptide developed by Eli Lilly and Co. in 2016.
 The drug’s structure affects both GIPR and GLP-1R receptors.

 It is important to understand that Tirzepatide is a drug, and not a universal means for weight loss.
-Ego is prescribed not “at will”, but strictly according to medical indications.
+It is prescribed not “at will”, but strictly according to medical indications.

 What is GLP-3 (Retratutide)